official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/admins/DebugConsoleCommands.rst

          :class-card: sd-card-3
          :class-header: header-3

-         Repair building
+         Repair building other than radio-towers
          ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

          Run as local.
 Repairs building you are looking at.
+Do not use for radio towers!

          .. rst-class:: code-block-3
          .. code-block:: guess